-Here are two small examples of gaslighting from my time with this guy.
+Here are a few small examples of gaslighting from my time with this guy.

 1) One time we were talking, and internet harassment came up.

-It was weird because somewhat often, for some reason, he seemed to want to start conversations about how women are treated.
-But he’d want to tell me how women are treated in America, instead of listening to, you know, my experience being a woman in America and all…
+It was weird because sometimes, for some reason, he seemed to want to start conversations about how women are treated.
+But he’d want to tell me how women are treated in America, instead of listening at all to, you know, my experience being a woman in America and all…

 Anyway, he started talking about online harassment.
 I said I experienced a fair amount.
 Later, he said, “I looked at your blog, but I didn’t see any harassing comments.”
 And I said, “Well, I moderate them out.”
 And we got into a weird conversation about it.

 And then I ended up sending screenshots of lots of internet harassment to try to prove it was real.
-And I told him how weird I felt digging into archives of my computer just to prove an offhand thing I said was real…
+And I told him how weird I felt digging into archives of my computer just to prove an offhand thing I said (that I mentioned in a conversation he was determined to have) was real…

 And he was all, “You don’t have to prove it to me.
 I was merely saying your blog doesn’t show comments when you’re on the home page.
 I was commenting on the layout.”
-And it’s like, ‘well, but that’s – that’s not what you said at all… Like, that is literally nothing close to what you actually said, and now you’re trying to say that what you said means something completely different’ But instead of arguing with him over semantics, I apologized for misunderstanding.
+And it’s like, ‘well, but that’s – that’s literally not what you said at all… Not even a little bit.
+That is nothing close to what you actually said, and now you’re trying to say that what you said means something completely different.’
+But instead of arguing with him over semantics, I apologized for misunderstanding.

-And it’s stuff like that.
-It’s stuff that we could sit here and wonder over and be like, “Weeeeeeeell… I meeeeeeeean… You knooooooow… He was just being a guy who wasn’t paying attention.”
+It’s all stuff that we could sit here and wonder over and be like, “Weeeeeeeell… I meeeeeeeean… You knooooooow… He was just being a guy who wasn’t paying attention.”
 But when it happens all the time… It just cannot be all misunderstandings.

-And it’s hard to talk about, since so many of the examples are so small.
+And it’s hard to talk about, since so many of the examples are so small (which again, is part of what makes gaslighting so effective).
 And I really don’t want to sound like a crazy person… But aye aye aye aye aye, the gaslighting!
 It is painful and confusing, and a feeling I can not completely put it into words.
 And if you haven’t experienced it, I hope to goodness you never have to.

 But if you do, and you can come up with the words I can’t, feel free to tell me about your experiences in the comments. xoxo